jdaymude/xbox2local/README.md

 # xbox2local

-Welcome to **xbox2local**, a command line utility written in Python for downloading all your Xbox Live [screenshots and game clips](https://support.xbox.com/help/friends-social-activity/share-socialize/capture-game-clips-and-screenshots) to your computer.
+Welcome to **xbox2local**, a command line utility written in Python for downloading all your Xbox [screenshots and game clips](https://support.xbox.com/help/friends-social-activity/share-socialize/capture-game-clips-and-screenshots) to your computer.
-As of this writing, Microsoft only allows automatic uploads of screenshots and game clips to the Xbox Live service, where [subtle rules](https://support.xbox.com/help/games-apps/my-games-apps/manage-clips-with-upload-studio) dictate how long your content sticks around.
+As of this writing, Microsoft only allows automatic uploads of screenshots and game clips to the Xbox network, where [subtle rules](https://support.xbox.com/help/games-apps/my-games-apps/manage-clips-with-upload-studio) dictate how long your content sticks around.
-Game clips and screenshots can also be [shared](https://support.xbox.com/help/games-apps/my-games-apps/share-clips-xbox-one) to OneDrive for storage or Twitter for social sharing, but this must be done manually on a clip-by-clip basis.

-The goal of **xbox2local** is to make the process of saving your screenshots and game clips much faster: each time you run it, it detects all your media on Xbox Live that it hasn't saved before and copies it to a local folder of your choosing.
+The goal of **xbox2local** is to make the process of saving your screenshots and game clips much faster.
-It also gives you the option of deleting old game clips off of Xbox Live after downloading them locally to free up storage.
+Each time you run it, it (1) detects all your media on the Xbox network that it hasn't saved before, (2) copies them to a local folder of your choosing, and (3) gives you the option of deleting them from the Xbox network to free up storage.

+## A Note on the Xbox November 2022 Update

+As of the [Xbox November 2022 Update](https://news.xbox.com/en-us/2022/11/16/xbox-november-2022-update-rolls-out-today/), Team Xbox has finally provided official support for bulk media backups to OneDrive or external storage in addition to the older clip-by-clip [sharing options](https://support.xbox.com/help/games-apps/my-games-apps/share-clips-xbox-one).
+On your Xbox, navigate to *Captures > Manage > Select all > Upload to OneDrive* or *Copy to external storage*.
+For many users, this functionality can (and should!) replace the functionality of the **xbox2local** script.
+For power users, **xbox2local** still offers the following benefits over the native Xbox functionality:

+- Game media can be downloaded to any local folder, independent of OneDrive storage limits and without manually transferring an external drive.
+- Downloaded media are automatically organized by game and capture date, whereas Xbox only differentiates screenshots (`OneDrive/Pictures/Xbox Screenshots`) and game clips (`OneDrive/Videos/Xbox Game DVR`).
+- Metadata for all downloaded game media are stored locally.

+However, using **xbox2local** has the following drawbacks:

+- Installation requires some technical knowledge (installing python, packages, etc.).
+- Dependence on the [OpenXBL](https://xbl.io/) API means that: (1) underlying changes to the API can break existing functionality, (2) adding new functionality depends on upstream API updates, and (3) request limits apply; see Issue [#3](https://github.com/jdaymude/xbox2local/issues/3).

 ## Getting Started